zignartech/zentangle-wasp/README.md

 	"nTrippleBoosts": "Int64 // Number of 3x boosts used in the round" }
 ```
 The descriptions and names leave it clear what they are for, with exception perhaps of some of the last state variables. taggedImages is a list of TaggedImages and it stores all the plays that have been made in the round, so at the end we should have a length of exactly numberOfImages times tagsRequiredPerImage.

-The TaggedImage struct has the imageId of the image being tagged, the player that tagged the image (in some aplications is left with a default value) and the information of the many tags it contains.
+The TaggedImage struct has the imageId of the image being tagged, the player that tagged the image (in some applications is left with a default value) and the information of the many tags it contains.
 Note that x, y, h, w and boost are strings.
 These strings contain n amount of variables, one for every tag and are separated using spaces.

 On the other hand, processedImages refers to the images that are the final tags, that is, after the clusterization algorithm, we are left with the four-dimentional centers of the clusters, that represent the average x, y, h and w of a valid tag.
 This is the output data that can be used to train a Deep Learning algorithm.